jaybutera/PyANN/README.md

 ###Goals:
 - Support for both feed-forward and recurrent networks
-- Browswer visualization of neural network in action
+- Browswr visualization of neural network topology and learning ouptput in action
 - Neuroevolution algorithm implementations
-- Network encoded with JSON
+- Access state vector at any point (pickled)

 ###Dependencies
 - Matplotlib